stormshield/aws-templates-SNS/sns/vpc-subnet-filtering-routing/README.md

 ![Output](img/output.png)

-- Logon using the instance ID as default password and restore the provided backup file (sns-routing.na).
+- Logon using the instance ID as default password.

 - The web and database applications will then be deployed on the Ubuntu servers.
 A few moment later the web app will be available (see the output tab for the url).
 Hit the web app page a few times.